 This article was written with significant contributions from Chesleigh Keene, Ph.D., researcher and counseling psychologist at the University of Arizona.

 What are Family Conflicts in Childhood?

-Family conflicts in childhood are challenges that arise and lead to difficulty with communication, trust, and harmony in the household.
+Family conflicts in childhood are challenges that harm the household.

 Most families encounter disagreements or difficult interactions.
 Some level of tension or disagreement is a normal part of family life.
-When family members can stay calm in the face of conflict and let the small things go, these conflicts are less likely to be so detrimental in childhood.
+These moments are less likely to be detrimental when family members stay calm.
+Letting the small things go and staying calm in the face of conflict reduces the negative impact.

 Symptoms of Family Problems in Childhood and Teenage Years